Aytu BioPharma Inc. (AYTU): Skating on Thin Ice? We Know the Answer

 Sponsored

+The average price from analysts is $5.50, which is $5.29 above the current price.
 AYTU currently public float of 59.00M and currently shorts hold a 4.10% ratio of that float.
-Today, the average trading volume of AYTU was 1.04M shares.
+Today, the average trading volume of AYTU was 1.03M shares.

 AYTU’s Market Performance

-AYTU stocks went down by -13.82% for the week, with a monthly jump of 18.50% and a quarterly performance of -28.99%, while its annual performance rate touched -90.28%.
-The volatility ratio for the week stands at 11.21% while the volatility levels for the past 30 days are set at 10.21% for Aytu BioPharma Inc. The simple moving average for the period of the last 20 days is 2.85% for AYTU stocks with a simple moving average of -66.66% for the last 200 days.
+AYTU stocks went up by 11.59% for the week, with a monthly jump of 25.40% and a quarterly performance of -5.42%, while its annual performance rate touched -88.56%.
+The volatility ratio for the week stands at 7.34% while the volatility levels for the past 30 days are set at 10.21% for Aytu BioPharma Inc. The simple moving average for the period of the last 20 days is 12.08% for AYTU stocks with a simple moving average of -61.06% for the last 200 days.

 Analysts’ Opinion of AYTU